History of Avelo Airlines in Timeline

 July 20, 1987: Casino Express Airlines Established

 On July 20, 1987, Casino Express Airlines was established.
-It would begin operations in 1989.

-1989: Casino Express Airlines Begins Operations
+1989: Casino Express Begins Operations

-In 1989, Casino Express Airlines began operations using Boeing 737-200 jetliners, exclusively flying for the Red Lion Hotel and Casino in Elko, Nevada.
+In 1989, Casino Express Airlines began operations using Boeing 737-200 jetliners, flying exclusively for the Red Lion Hotel and Casino in Elko, Nevada.

-1994: Casino Express Scheduled Weekend Flights
+1994: Casino Express Adds Weekend Flights

-In 1994, Casino Express was operating scheduled weekend-only flights non-stop between Elko (EKO) and Portland, Oregon, (PDX) and Seattle (SEA) with McDonnell Douglas MD-80 jetliners.
+In 1994, Casino Express was operating scheduled weekend only flights non-stop between Elko (EKO) and Portland, Oregon, (PDX) and Seattle (SEA) with McDonnell Douglas MD-80 jetliners.

 December 8, 2005: Casino Express Rebrands as Xtra Airways